quadrimegistus/predetermination/README.md

 In addition to the species present moment jackpot, there is also precisely $1,052,022.00 in the Powerball reward structure for partial correctness per drawing, and $2,021,464.00 in the Mega Millions reward structure for partial correctness per drawing.

 [Powerball](https://www.powerball.com/powerball-prize-chart): $1,052,022.00 * 3x a week = $3,156,066.00 weekly * 52 weeks a year = $164,115,432.00 annually.
+9 tickets to purchase per drawing to maximize prize results.

 [Mega Millions](https://www.megamillions.com/How-to-Play.aspx): $2,021,464.00 * 2x a week = $4,042,928.00 weekly * 52 weeks a year = $210,232,256.00 annually.
+9 tickets to purchase per drawing to maximize prize results.

-Total supplemental reward in addition to the annual jackpot minimum of $4,160,000,000.00, for min/maxing: $374,347,688.00 annually.
+Total additional minimum supplemental reward in addition to the annual jackpot minimum of $4,160,000,000.00, for min/maxing: $374,347,688.00 annually.
 Randomly assigned multipliers can multiply the aforementioned partial correctness sum by 2x, 3x, 4x, 5x or 10x dependent on the mutiplier assignment at purchase and current size of jackpot.
 Don't leave any money on the table.
+There are 9 total tickets to be purchased every drawing to maximize reward range.

 # Manifesting the Future